The Best Used SUVs in Canada Under $10,000

 Kia Rondo

 The Kia Rondo is often overlooked, which may be because it’s technically not an SUV but a multi-purpose vehicle or MPV.
 It comes with a surprisingly spacious interior for its size and available four- or six-cylinder engine options, but it has a relatively low ground clearance and was sold only with front-wheel drive (FWD).
 Some buyers may dismiss it as a result, but if you’re a city dweller looking for a spacious family vehicle and can afford a decent set of winter tires, the Rondo might be just the budget option you need.
 Plus, you may be surprised by how well it rates in reliability.
-Based on our Cargurus.ca used car listings, you shouldn’t have any trouble finding a Kia Rondo that’s less than 10 years old and has around 150,000 kilometres on it within a $10,000 budget.
+Based on our Cargurus.ca used car listings, you shouldn’t have any trouble finding a Kia Rondo that’s roughly 10 years old and has around 150,000 kilometres on it within a $10,000 budget.

 2013 Hyundai Tucson Preview summaryImage